MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.x Building-Scale CHP (P1)

-For this analysis, the `Generator Operation Scheme Type` was set to limit demand (DemandLimit), which produced the lowest energy cost compared to the other operation schemes as shown in Figure x.
+The pre-optimization of this measure focused on the `Generator Operation Scheme Type` discrete variable.
+The `DemandLimit` option produced the lowest energy cost compared to the other operation schemes as shown in Figure x.

 ![img](png/figure_measures_P1_energy_cost_generator_operation_scheme.png)

 __Figure x.
 Measure P1 Generator Operation Scheme Annual Utility Cost Savings__

-The demand limit operation scheme turns on the generator when total demand is above the value set in the `Generator Demand Limit Scheme Purchased Electric Demand Limit` field.
+The demand limit operation scheme turns on the generator when total demand is above the value set in the `Generator Demand Limit Scheme Purchased Electric Demand Limit` field, which was chosen as the optimization variable.
 This value was set to 206.1 kW as an initial estimate to maximize demand reduction by reducing peak demand during the month with the lowest utility demand (271.1 kW in September) by the generator's `Maximum Full Load Electrical Power Output` (65 kW), as shown in the object below and Figure x.
-This variable was chosen for optimization as discussed in the next section.

 ```
 ElectricLoadCenter:Distribution,